 I offered no defense, because a man was always wrong in the eyes of his woman.

 We stayed the night in Des Moines.
 Brock and I ate ribs at the restaurant next to the motel.
+It had been there forever.
 The TV over the bar showed fast cars.
 At the end of the meal I ordered a doggie bag.